 Why Cotton Yarn might not be your type?

-Sometimes, certain colors tend to bleed the color can then get all over lighter colored fabrics if they are being laundered together.
+Sometimes, certain colors tend to bleed and the color can get all over lighter colored fabrics if they are being laundered together.

 Pro tip: Try washing the cotton fabric by itself once before use, to allow any excess color to bleed out in the first wash.